 For further information please refer to the following documents:

-- Guide to Safety at Sports Grounds Fifth Edition (2008) Department for Culture, Media and Sport
+- Guide to Safety at Sports Grounds Sixth Edition Department for Culture, Media and Sport

 - Health & Safety (First Aid) Regulations Fifth Edition (2013) Health & Safety Executive

 - Deregulation Act 2015

 - Purple Guide 2019

 - National Ambulance Service Guidance for Preparing an Emergency Plan (2013) National Ambulance Resilience Unit